B-UMMI/INNUca/README.md

                             trueCoverage_ReMatCh will run by default, unless
                             --skipTrueCoverage is specified.
 Do not use together with --skipTrueCoverage option (default: None)

+    FastQC options:
+      --trimKeepFiles       Tells INNUca.py to not remove the output of FastQC (default: False)

     Trimmomatic options:
       --doNotTrimCrops      Tells INNUca.py to not cut the beginning and end of